 Tel: 6257 8608

-Lim Chee Guan offers a wide range of products from sliced pork to BBQ bacon, BBQ chicken and BBQ beef.
+Lim Chee Guan offers a wide range of products.
+They’ve got you covered from land to sea, with bak kwa options ranging from the regular pork to chicken, beef, prawn and fish.
 They have 4 outlets.
-2 in Chinatown, 1 at ION Orchard and 1 at the new Jewel Changi Airport.
+2 in Chinatown, 1 at ION Orchard and 1 at Jewel Changi Airport.

-Lim Chee Guan’s bak kwa is wildly popular, with people queuing hours of it.
-So if you want to some, you better plan to go really early in the morning — it’s usually sold out by 10am.
+Prices have increased by about 8-12% since last CNY, but Lim Chee Guan’s bak kwa remains wildly popular.
+People queue hours for it, and they usually sell out by 10am.
+So if you want to get your hands on some, you better plan to go really early in the morning or pre-order it online.

-Also, do note that there are daily limits to how much Signature Sliced Pork you can buy depending on which outlet you go to (other products have no limits).
+Also, do note that there are daily limits to how much Signature Sliced Pork you can buy—other products have no caps.
+These limits depend on which outlet you go to.

 Tel: 6933 7230